ImagicTheCat/ZeroNet_dev/zchain/README.md

 ### Ban players

 If some players are modifiyng their blocks or deleting them to troll, you could ban them using a check callback and a simple list.

+### Snapshot

+Since ZeroNet sites (zites) are owned by someone, this someone could create special blocks (snapshots) at the origin of the chain and set those blocks as the new chain origin.
+Those specials blocks could save the current state of the chain and invalid the other blocks, so users could cleanup their invalid blocks and push new blocks after this snapshot.
+This can save disk usage and drastically decrease the computation time of the state (it also make the state more resistant to blocks modification/deletion, because the state can only be corrupted to the last snapshot).